jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 ...
 ```

 And change the `main` entrypoint, to one that will be generated by `expo-yarn-workspaces` (you can choose whatever file name/location for this.
-Here I've chosen to generate it to the `.expo` directory, since it won't be committed to Git):
+Here I've chosen to generate it to the `.expo` directory since it won't be committed to Git):

 ```js
 // /packages/app/package.json